oliora/ppconsul/README.md

 ### Get Dependencies
 * Get C++11 compatible compiler.
 See above for the list of supported compilers.
 * Install [CMake](http://www.cmake.org/) 3.1 or above.
 * Install [Boost](http://www.boost.org/) 1.55 or later.
-You need compiled Boost libraries if you going to use cpp-netlib or GCC 4.8, otherwise you need Boost headers only.
+You need compiled Boost.Regex library if you use GCC 4.8, otherwise you need headers only.
 * Install [libCURL](http://curl.haxx.se/libcurl/) (any version should be fine).
 * If you want to run Ppconsul tests then install [Consul](http://consul.io) 0.4 or newer. *I recommend 0.7 or newer since it's easier to run them in development mode.*